StreetLevel/UnityTCP/README.md

 # UnityTCP
-A TCP interface for Unity
+A TCP interface for Unity (serverside)

 ## A scientific visualization interface for Unity